AmmelyStar/AmmelyStar/README.md

 My project experience includes team and individual projects, where I have use technologies such as **HTML5**, **CSS3**, **JavaScript**. <br>
 On a team project, I had experience as a Scrum Master.
 I also used Agile methodologies in practice. <br>
  <br>

+- ["Bookshelf"](https://oleksandrkravcuk.github.io/Runners-of-code/) - is a vanilla JavaScript group project designed for browsing and collecting detailed book information.
+Users can easily add/remove books from the cart.
+The project includes various features such as authentication, a dark/light theme switch, a "Scroll Up" button, a loader, and user-friendly navigation.

+- ["Yacht Adventure"](https://oleksandrkravcuk.github.io/project-group-V/) - Website is a web platform offering users the opportunity to explore yacht rental services and make reservations.
+Developed using HTML5, CSS3, and JavaScript to provide dynamic interactivity.
+The site features a responsive design optimized for various devices.
+SwiperJS is utilized to create sliders and a form for data validation.
     <a href="https://ammelystar.github.io/WebStudio/" style="font-size: 16px;" target="_blanc">
         WebStudio
     </a> - WebStudio - is a project focused on the responsive design of the main page, ensuring optimal display on various devices from 320px and up.
 It features a mobile menu for convenient navigation.
 Technical highlights include responsive images, media queries, and a styled mobile menu.
 Technologies used: HTML, CSS, JavaScript.